 The unaudited annual accounts for the year ended 31 March 2022 were considered by the Audit Committee on 21 June 2022, thus achieving the statutory deadline of 30 June for submission to the council's auditors.
 These accounts were the subject of the General Fund Revenue Outturn report to the Council Executive on 21 June 2022.
-The external audit of the Accounts and the signing of the Independent Auditor's Report was completed by the target date of 30 September 2022 following approval of the accounts by West Lothian Council on 27 September 2022.
-The Council referred the Auditor's Report and the 2021/22 Annual Accounts to the Audit Committee for information and scrutiny.
+The external audit of the Accounts and the signing of the Independent Auditor's Report will be completed by the target date of 30 September 2022 if Council approves the accounts on 27 September 2022.

-As a result of Ernst and Young LLP audit findings, there were two changes to the figures from the unaudited accounts, relating to the audit of the valuation of property, plant and equipment and the reclassification of Covid-19 grant income.
+As a result of Ernst and Young LLP audit findings, there were two changes to the figures from the unaudited accounts, relating to the audit of the valuation of property, plant and equipment and the reclassification of Covid-19 grant Income.
 These adjustments to the unaudited accounts did not impact on the 2021/22 revenue out-turn figures as reported to the Council Executive on 21 June 2022.